Academic and legal responses to the Gaza genocide: Other scholars

 Multiple public declarations from journals and academic organisations have warned of a potential genocide and declared opposition to an ongoing genocide.

 At the end of October 2023, writing in the French political website AOC Media, anthropologist Didier Fassin compared Israel's actions in Gaza to the Herero and Nama genocide.
 The Holocaust historian Tal Bruttmann, the sociologist Luc Boltanski, and others have criticised Fassin's arguments, calling his analogy to German colonialism inappropriate.
 Israeli sociologist Eva Illouz also criticised Fassin, arguing that there was clear evidence that there was no intent on Israel's part and therefore the term genocide is incorrect.
 In response to these critiques and others, Fassin highlighted three rhetorical formations that he says have repeatedly occurred: presenting 7 October 2023 as the beginning of events, ignoring any history before that; hyperbolic claims; and distortion.

 On 13 November 2023, the German social theorist Jürgen Habermas and three colleagues at Goethe University Frankfurt published a statement in which they said that attributing genocidal intent to Israel's actions in Gaza was a misjudgement, triggering public debate in Germany.

+Literary scholar Saree Makdisi has highlighted the continuity between the Gaza genocide and Zionism and the 1948 Palestinian expulsions.

 In December 2023, in correspondence published in The Lancet, multiple specialists in international medicine and humanitarian aid reiterated warnings of the risk of genocide, while detailing how Israel's blocking of humanitarian support and aid were leading to unnecessary deaths and how the death rate would continue to worsen.
 They called on signatories to the Genocide Convention to enforce a ceasefire on Israel.

+Middle eastern studies scholar Joseph Massad has situated the Gaza genocide within broader frameworks of colonialism and colonial violence and has argued that the goal of the Gaza genocide is demographic: "to safeguard the Jewish settler-colony of Israel by restoring the lost Jewish demographic majority, which had been achieved through mass killings and expulsions since 1948."

+In January 2024, the British Society for Middle Eastern Studies published an open letter to the UK government citing the "indiscriminate targeting of the Palestinian education system" and calling on the government to condemn Israel's actions.

 In March 2024, the Middle East Studies Association condemned the "accelerating scale of genocidal violence being inflicted on the Palestinian population of Gaza", saying that Israel's conduct constituted cultural genocide.
 A May-June 2024 Brookings Institution survey asked 758 Middle East scholars to define Israel's current military actions in Gaza; the most frequent response was "major war crimes akin to genocide"; next was "genocide".
 The two responses together made up a strong majority.
 In January–February 2025, a follow-up survey indicated a growing consensus that Israel's military campaign in Gaza was genocide.